ELECTRONIC GEM TESTERS

 There is no machine that will simply light up with the name of a gemstone; there is no machine that will distinguish natural stones (grown in the ground by nature) from synthetic (grown in the laboratory by man, using the same chemicals and the same conditions found in nature) – not to be confused with imitations, where one stone imitates another.
 Gem testers merely suggest possibilities and you must use a combination of experience and other tests to come to a conclusion.
 Too complicated?
 Then do not buy a gem tester!
 Sounds interesting?
 Then you are about to discover a fascinating world of optics, chemistry, and how to become a super-detective in the quest to identify gemstones.

-You may return any gemtester bought by mail if you are not satisfied, providing this is done within two weeks (for new items) or one week (for secondhand items).
-All the items on this page are new.
-But you may not return an electronic gem tester after that time merely because it is 'too complicated' or 'not consistent' or you are 'not happy with its readings'.
-Unless, of course, it is quite obviously broken and is still under guarantee and has not been maltreated.
-SETS OF SAMPLE STONES MAY NOT BE RETURNED UNDER ANY CIRCUMSTANCES.
+You may return any gemtester bought by mail if you are not satisfied, providing this is done within two weeks (for new items..all the items on this page are new) or one week (for secondhand items).
+SETS OF SAMPLE STONES MAY NOT BE RETURNED.

-shows several common gemstones (see the picture of the meter below).
-It
+meter shows several common gemstones (see the picture of the

-is easy to use on both loose stones and stones mounted in jewellery..
+meter below).
+It is easy to use on both loose stones and stones mounted

-It cannot distinguish diamond from Moissanite (a man-made stone).
-It is
+in jewellery.
+It cannot distinguish diamond from Moissanite (a man-made

 Some examples of where these testers are of most use:

-of stones and want to sort those that are 'interesting' and worthy of
+a parcel of stones and want to sort those that are 'interesting' and worthy

-further investigation from those that can be put to one side for the moment.
+of further investigation from those that can be put to one side for the

 Some examples of where these testers are of least use: